JayBarbanel/ReadMeGenerator/README.md

 * [How to Contribute](#contribution)
 * [To Tests](#tests)
 * [License](#license)
-Generates README
 ## Installation Instructions:
-Node
+test
 ## Usage:
-Node
+test
 ## How to contribute:
-n/a
+test
 ## To Test:
-n/a
+test
 ## Questions:
-If you have any questions, feel free to reach me at n/a or email me at n/a
+If you have any questions, feel free to reach me at test or email me at test